luckypoem/moesocks/README.md

 * Edit `config.json` to fit your setup (at least the `remote` and `password` fields)

-* Start a remote node outside the firewall:
+* Start a remote node outside a firewall:

         moesocks --role remote -c config.json

-* Start a local node inside the firewall:
+* Start a local node inside a firewall:

         moesocks --role local -c config.json

-* Now you have a socks5 proxy running inside the firewall using port `localPort`.
+* Now you have a socks5 proxy running inside a firewall using port `localPort`.

 * Shadowsocks compatible obfuscation can be turned on with the `-o` flag to make